DefinitionThis section has been translated automatically.

 Arachidonic acid content is particularly high in lard (1700 mg per 100 g), pork liver (870 mg per 100 g), egg yolk (297 mg per 100 g), tuna (280 mg per 100 g), liver sausage (230 mg per 100 g).

 - Buttermilk, 1% fat: 1 mg/100g

 - Whipped cream, 30% fat: 32 mg/100g

-The values given are guide values and are subject to fluctuations.
-Source: O. Adam, Diet and advice for rheumatism and osteoporosis, Walter Hädecke Verlag
+The values given are indicative and subject to variation.
+Source: O. Adam, Diet and advice for rheumatism and osteoporosis, Walter Hädecke Verlag.

 You might also be interested in